[Another very popular article from our archives, this one from our ‘In the Trenches’ series. It was a great trip! – Ed]

 Circumstances beyond our control (don’t ask!) prevented us from flying down together.
-So after our respective smooth landings at La Guardia and Newark we met up at A Classical Record (547 West 27th Street), among the best, but certainly the most expensive, of rare LP shops.
+So after our respective smooth landings at La Guardia and Newark we met up at A Classical Record (547 West 27th Street), among the best, but certainly the most expensive, of rare LP shops [now closed - Ed].
 Charming proprietor, Albert ten Brink, gave us the Cooks tour.
 The photographs do not do justice to the magnificent collection of records housed in the three rooms.
 Thousands upon thousands of rare and out-of-print LPs are graded and filed carefully for the well-heeled audiophile and music lover.
 Andrew and I escaped with Visa cards somewhat the worse for wear.
 A Classical Record is a must visit for any lover of classical vinyl.

 A short ride to 18 East 16th Street brought us to legendary audio salon, Sound by Singer.
 Starting out in a basement nearly twenty years ago, lawyer Andy Singer now presides over splendid showrooms with a staff of eighteen – rather a lot for a high-end audio store.
 The location and building’s façade are absolutely first rate.
 Andrew and I did not announce our affiliation wondering if guys off the street would receive polite and ready service.
 We’ve all read numerous accounts of the deadly cocktail of New York angst mixed with high-end attitude.
 I’m sure there is some truth in the rumor but, happily, not on this occasion.
 Mr. Singer was very accommodating and had a kind word for us before we introduced ourselves, after which, we settled in for an hour-long chat about the audio business, with a special emphasis on the difficulties of purveying high-end wares in New York City.
 It made for a very pleasant afternoon.